-Spanakopita is a savory pie, well known to Greeks and non-Greeks alike.
+Spanakopita is a savoury pie, well known to Greeks and non-Greeks alike.
 It's made with spinach, scallions, aromatic parsley and dill, and a generous amount of the ubiquitous feta cheese.
 These ingredients are mixed together and are spread between layers of phyllo dough.
 The spanakopita is then baked, and it can be eaten hot or cold.
-Store it in the refrigerator for one or two days, three if you must, but keep in mind that phyllo tends to get soggy, so its storage life should be short.
-In most homes, this happens by default, since no one can resist sneaking to the fridge for one more pieces of spanakopita.
+Store it in the refrigerator for one or two days, three if you must, but keep in mind that phyllo tends to get soggy, therefore, its storage life should be short.
+In most homes, this happens by default, since no one can resist sneaking to the fridge for one more piece of spanakopita.

-- There are two types of phyllo: store bought and homemade.
+- There are two types of phyllo: store-bought and homemade.

 - The commercial variety is also very good, and very, very convenient, thus widely used.
 It is sold in one pound packages and is available in different thicknesses.

 - Phyllo sheets measure 18" x 14" but can be cut with kitchen shears as required to fit the recipe or pan.
 Phyllo can be bought fresh or frozen.
 Either variety is good, but make sure that you check its expiration date.

 - The thin variety of phyllo, usually labelled #4, is meant to be used for pastries such as baklava.
 Each 1 pound box contains approximately 24 sheets.

 - The thicker variety sometimes referred to as "country phyllo" contains about eight sheets per 1 pound box, and is more suited for savoury cheese and vegetable-filled pies.